 The primary content emphasis for this course pertains to the study of the concepts and processes of the national and international economic systems.
 Content should include, but is not limited to, currency, banking, and monetary policy, the fundamental concepts relevant to the major economic systems, the global market and economy, major economic theories and economists, the role and influence of the government and fiscal policies, economic measurements, tools, and methodology, financial and investment markets, and the business cycle.
-Honors level rigor will be achieved by increasing text complexity through text selection, focus on high-level qualitative measures, and complexity of task.
-Instruction will be structured to give students a deeper understanding of conceptual themes and organization within and across disciplines.
+Moreover, students will analyze the economic forces by examining their impact and involvement as consumers, investors, workers, citizens, taxpayers, and builders.
+Ultimately, Students will also analyze economic forces by examining their impact and involvement a research paper on a previously approved economic topic before the completion of the semester.

-ADVANCED PLACEMENT MACROECONOMICS
+ADVANCED PLACEMENT MACROECONOMICS FDOE: 2102370